DevMountain/react-axios/README.md

 <br/>

-In `src/Workspace/Workspace.js`, we need to add `updateCustomer` to the props we are destructuring and pass it down to the Customer component through props.
+In `src/Workspace/Workspace.js`, we need to add `saveEdit` to the props we are destructuring and pass it down to the Customer component through props.
 In `src/Workspace/Customer/Customer.js`, we'll do the same - destructure `updateCustomer` from props and pass it down as a prop to Information, Status, and RepairLog.
 <br/>
 <br/>